 I see Aikido as a way of making sense of the universe and our place in it, to make sense of my life.
 I am immensely grateful for the teaching I received in Seattle and for the experiences I received in ukemi.

 O’Donnell Sensei began studying Aikido in 1989 under the instruction of George Ledyard Sensei, 7th Dan Aikido.
 In 1992 she joined Emerald City Aikido, where she continued her training under Joanne Veneziano Sensei, 6th degree black belt.
 Veneziano Sensei awarded Betsy her 1st degree black belt in 1993 and her 2nd degree black belt in 1996.

 In 1997 O’Donnell Sensei became Assistant Chief Instructor of Aikido Northshore for Lee Crawford Sensei, 6th degree black belt, where she stayed as a professional instructor until 2009.
-She was awarded her 3rd degree black belt from Hiroshi Ikeda Shihan in 2005 and her 4th degree black belt from Saotome Shihan in 2011.
+She was awarded her 3rd degree black belt from Hiroshi Ikeda Shihan in 2005, and 4th degree in 2011, and 5th degree in 2020, both from Saotome Shihan.